cardano-apexpool/koios-api-python/README.md

 ```

 #### get_totals

-Get the circulating utxo, treasury, rewards, supply and reserves in lovelace for specified epoch, all epochs if empty<br>
+Get the circulating utxo, treasury, rewards, supply and reserves in lovelace
+for specified epoch, all epochs if empty\
-Parameters: Epoch (optional)<br>
+Parameters: Epoch (optional)\
-Returns: Supply/reserves/utxo/fees/treasury stats as a list of one dictionary (if the epoch is specified) or a list of all available epochs (if the epoch parameter is not specified)<br>
+Returns: Supply/reserves/utxo/fees/treasury stats as a list of one dictionary
+(if the epoch is specified) or a list of all available epochs
-Example:<br>
+(if the epoch parameter is not specified)\
+Example:\
-`totals = get_totals(380)`<br>
+`totals = get_totals(380)`\
 Example response:

 ```json
 [
   {